 sample frame is a channel-independent count of the samples in a

-.
+Snd.
 For example, sending sampleCount to a two-channel

-that contains three seconds worth of data
+Snd that contains three seconds worth of data

 returns the same value as sending it to a one-channel

-that also contains three seconds of data
+Snd that also contains three seconds of data

-(given that the two Snd
+(given that the two Snds have the same

 sampling rate), even though the two-channel

-actually contains twice as much
+Snd actually contains twice as much

 data.

-class defines three more
+The Snd class defines three more

 editing methods: